datacarpentry/python-ecology-lesson/_episodes/07-putting-it-all-together.md

 arguments change its style.
 By default [typing just `plt.legend()`], the legend is on the upper right corner and has no shadow.

-Matplotlib provides powerful tools for text control.
-For example, one can use LaTeX mathematical notation, whenever text is used.
+Scientists often operate on mathematical equations.
+Being able to use them in their graphics has a lot of added value.
+Luckily, Matplotlib provides powerful tools for text control.
+One of them is the ability to use LaTeX mathematical notation, whenever text is used (you can learn more about LaTeX math notation here: https://en.wikibooks.org/wiki/LaTeX/Mathematics).
 To use mathematical notation, surround your text using the dollar sign ("$").
 LaTeX uses the backslash character ("\") a lot.
 Since backslash has a special meaning in the python strings, you should replace all the LaTeX-related backslashes with two backslashes.

  ```python
     plt.plot(t, t, 'r--', label='$y=x$')